CPF, SINDA, CDAC, and MENDAKI Schemes – What Are They and How Do They Work?

 SMEs stand to benefit from such organizations as they will have a wider range of lower waged and skilled labour to choose from when recruiting suitable candidates to fit the vacant job functions.

-The MENDAKI Funds
+The MENDAKI Schemes

 The MENDAKI Scheme is similar to the CDAC Fund.